 2. Try to handle upsets so they don’t escalate.

 It's amazing how acknowledging your child's anger can stop a brewing tantrum in its tracks.
+Anger doesn't begin to dissipate until it feels heard.
 Before you set a limit, acknowledge what your child wants.

 "You wish you could have more juice, you love that juice, right?"

 (Look, he's already nodding yes!)
 Then set the limit: